 Nutritional value

-Before you purchase any worm casting, make sure it has the right nutritional value for both your soil and plants.
-Ideally, your worm casting should contain a healthy combination of trace minerals, enzymes, fungi, and microbes.
+Before you purchase any worm castings, make sure they have the right nutritional value for both your soil and plants.
+Ideally, your worm castings should contain a healthy combination of trace minerals, enzymes, fungi and microbes.

 Organic composition

 The best worm castings are pure and unfiltered.
-Some products use fillers like sand, dirt, and other manure to bulk up their packages, while others use chemical additives to make the fertilizer more potent.
+Some products use fillers like sand, dirt and other manure to bulk up the package, while others use chemical additives to make the fertilizer more potent.
 You want to get only pure, organic worm castings for your plants.
 Using pure worm castings instead of relying on harsh chemical fertilizers will ensure the best results for your soil and plants in the long term.

 Moisture content

-Another important factor you need to consider before getting worm casting is the moisture content.
-This is mainly affected by the production timeline of the product.
-For example, if your choice of worm casting has been sitting on a shelf for a long time, chances are the water level has reduced and become insufficient.
-Avoid such products.
-The ideal moisture content should be about 55%-70%.
+Another important factor is the moisture content.
+This is mostly affected by the production timeline.
+For example, if the product has been sitting on a shelf for a long time, chances are the water level has reduced and become insufficient.
+The ideal moisture content should be about 55%–70%.

 Size

-The size of your choice of worm castings package should be entirely determined by the size of your garden or farm.
-If you have a large garden, a 30-pound bag will cover your soil adequately.
-However, you should choose smaller sizes if you have a small home garden.
+Package size should be entirely determined by the size of the garden or farm.
+If you have a large garden, a 30-pound bag will cover the soil adequately.
+However, choose smaller sizes if it's for a home garden.

 Benefits of Worm Castings